Planar graphs with the maximum number of induced 4-cycles or 5-cycles: Proof of Lemma

+Let $H$ be the graph which remains after these vertices have been deleted.
+Then $H$ contains $\frac{2}{3}n+o(n)$ vertices, and it's enough to show that it contains $o(n^2)$ induced 5-cycles.
+First, let $S=V(H)\setminus(X\cup Y\cup \{u,w\})$.
+Then since $|X|+|Y|\geq \floor{\frac{2(n-1)}{3}}-1$, $S$ has size $o(n)$.
 By Claim \ref{2 nbrs in X}, no vertex in $S$ is adjacent to more than six vertices in $X\cup Y\cup \{u,w\}$.
-Since $H[S]$ is planar, there is therefore a vertex of degree at most 11 in $H$.
+Since $H[S]$ is planar, there is therefore a vertex in $S$ of degree at most 11 in $H$.
 By Lemma \ref{X and Y} this vertex is in at most $\binom{11}{2}n$ induced 5-cycles in $H$.
 Hence removing the vertices in $S$ from $H$ one by one, at each stage removing the vertex with the smallest degree, we find that deleting $S$ from $H$ removes only $o(n^2)$ induced 5-cycles.

 It remains to show that $H'=G[X\cup Y\cup \{u,w\}]$ contains only $o(n^2)$ induced 5-cycles.
 Let $\Gamma$ be an induced 5-cycle in $H'$, and suppose it does not contain $u$ or $w$.
 If $\Gamma$ contains a path that goes from $X$ to $Y$, then back $X$, then back to $Y$, then in a similar way to in the proof of Lemma \ref{X and Y}, this implies the existence of a subdivision of $K_{3,3}$ in $G$.
 So there are no induced 5-cycles of this form.